4RN3-Norway/4RN3-chain-ts/README.md

 [CODEGEN]
 Refine the prototype into structured, working TypeScript code.
 Response: Code generation completed.
-The module includes `MathService`, `Logger`, and MongoDB integration...
+The module includes `MathService`, `Logger`, and MongoDB/FerretDB integration...

 [TESTGEN]
 Test the code with multiple checks for exported functions.